What is Complying Development?

 What do I need to submit with my Complying Development Application?

 is available to assist you with the preparation of an application.
-Applications to Council can be made in person at Council’s offices, by mail or via the The Electronic Housing Code (EHC) website
+Applications to Council can be made in person at Council’s offices or by mail.

 What common law and other legislative requirements might apply to complying development?